homebaseio/homebase-react/README.md

 Homebase React tracks the attributes consumed in each component via the `entity.get` function and scopes those attributes to their respective `useEntity` or `useQuery` hook.
 Re-renders are only triggered when an attribute changes.

-The default caching reduces unnecessary re-renders and virtual dom thrashing a lot.
+The default caching reduces unnecessary re-renders and virtual DOM thrashing a lot.
 That said, it is still possible to trigger more re-renders than you might want.

 One top level `useQuery` + prop drilling the entities it returns will cause all children to re-render on any change to the parent or their siblings.